 The accounting policies of the operating segments are the same as the Group's accounting policies set out in note 4.
-Segment results represents profit earned/losses incurred by each segment, without allocation of impairment loss under ECL model on other financial assets, certain other income and other gains and losses, loss on the Incident Transactions, certain administrative expenses, certain finance costs, and income tax expense/(credit).
+Segment results represents profit earned/losses incurred by each segment, without allocation of impairment loss under ECL model on other financial assets, certain other income and other gains and losses, loss on the Incident Transactions, certain administrative expenses, certain finance costs, share of loss of an associate and income tax (credit)/expense.